h0mbre/Lucid/README.md

 ## Snapshot
 - `dirty pages`: The number of pages we've marked dirty for differential resets
 - `dirty / total`: Ratio between dirtied pages and writable pages in Bochs
-- `reset memcpys`: The number of `memcpy` invocations needed to reset the dirty pages (after merging)
+- `reset memcpys`: The number of `memcpy` invocations needed to reset the dirty pages (after merging neighboring page ranges)

 ## Corpus
 - `inputs`: Number of total inputs in the corpus globally